Expert Recap: Mold Illness Treatment

 5. Repair Neuroimmune Communication with VIP

-Once inflammation is under control and VCS is normalized, Vasoactive Intestinal Peptide (VIP) nasal spray can be used to repair:
+Once inflammation is under control and your VCS is normal, Vasoactive Intestinal Peptide (VIP) nasal spray can be used to repair:

 - Brain inflammation